mshakya/PiReT-OME/README.md

 # if you are in Mac OS X:
 sh ./test_pipeline_MacOSX.sh
 ```
+These shell script automatically creates `experimental_design.txt` and runs the pipeline.

 Pipeline run status can be checked in either `process.log` or `error.log`.
 If the pipeline runs completely a file called `process_current.log` is generated.

 In **OS X El Capitan v10.11.6** on a MacBook Pro (2.8 GHz Intel COre i7) with 16GB 1600 MHz DDR3 memory it took *27m20.219s* for the test run with single processor.
+In **OS X Yosemite v10.10.5** on a MacBook Pro (2.8GHz Intel Core i7) with 16GB 1600 MHz DDR3 memory it took *31m57.352s* for the test run with single processor.

 ##Dependencies
 PiReT run requires following dependencies which should be in your path.
 All of the dependencies will be installed by `bioconda_INSTALL.sh`.